-Cranes, hoists and parts

-Other plant and equipment

-Motor vehicles

-5 to 20 years
+- Cranes, hoists and parts 5 to 20 years

-3 to 15 years
+- Other plant and equipment 3 to 15 years

-2 to 7 years
+- Motor vehicles 2 to 7 years

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each reporting date.
 Normally residual value represents the scrap value.